hashicorp/serf/website/source/intro/getting-started/install.html.markdown

 # Install Serf

 Serf must first be installed on every node that will be a member of a Serf cluster.
 To make installation easy, Serf is distributed as a [binary package](/downloads.html) for all supported platforms and architectures.
-This page will not cover how to compile Serf from source.

-## Installing Serf

-To install Serf, find the [appropriate package](/downloads.html) for your system and download it.
-Serf is packaged as a "zip" archive.

 After downloading Serf, unzip the package.
 Copy the `serf` binary to somewhere on the PATH so that it can be executed.
 On Unix systems,